GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### One of the things I’ve been pushing is code reading.
-I think that is the most useful thing that a community of programmers can do for each other—spend time on a regular basis reading each other’s code.
+> ### The science of operations, as derived from mathematics more especially, is a science of itself, and has its own abstract truth and value.
 >
-> ~ *Douglas Crockford*
+> ~ *Ada Lovelace*

 ---
 ## 🏎 Quick Facts